- Our Programs

 Regional Climate Impacts

-Activity between 2012-2013 will be focused on evaluating the emerging international archive of the World Climate Research Program Coupled Model Intercomparison Project phase 5 (WCRP CMIP5) and developing strategies to efficiently represent the diversity of results that CMIP5 will provide under the new “Representative Concentration Pathways” greenhouse gas emissions scenarios.
+Activity between 2012-2013 was focused on evaluating the emerging international archive of the World Climate Research Program Coupled Model Intercomparison Project phase 5 (WCRP CMIP5) and developing strategies to efficiently represent the diversity of results that CMIP5 will provide under the new “Representative Concentration Pathways” greenhouse gas emissions scenarios.
 Current impacts research is largely based on the WCRP CMIP3 experiment that was developed for the IPCC 4th Assessment Report (published in 2007).
-With the new climate modelling experiments (CMIP5) that exploit updated greenhouse gas forcing scenarios at our disposal, PCIC will maintain and improve our ability to provide relevant future projections.
+With the new climate modelling experiments (CMIP5) that exploit updated greenhouse gas forcing scenarios at our disposal, we will maintain and improve our ability to provide relevant future projections.
 Further development of the research program (2013-2016) will extend the updated scenarios to the analysis of indices of extremes and will allow the analysis of climate change impacts on the physical environment of the PCIC study region.

 - Downscaling: create statistically downscaled results over the Pacific Yukon Region of Canada from the CMIP5 ensemble.